rcdelacruz/prs-prod-workplan/docs/docs/installation/database.md

 ---

 !!! success "Database Ready"
-    Once all setup steps are completed, your TimescaleDB database is ready for production use with dual storage architecture and zero-deletion compliance.
+    Once all setup steps are completed, your TimescaleDB database is ready for production use with HDD-only storage architecture and zero-deletion compliance.

 !!! tip "Next Steps"
     Proceed to [SSL Configuration](ssl.md) to secure your deployment with HTTPS.